 This native tree is similar to the silver birch tree, but has creamy-brown bark rather than white and more upright branches.
 It thrives in damp environments and is commonly found in boglands.
 As the tree comes into leaf, long greenish-brown male catkins appear.
 The female flowers are upright in contrast, and they release small winged seeds in the autumn.

 There are several native species of heather in Ireland.
 This one is Ling Heather.
-Heathers bloom from June to September.
+Heather bloom from June to September.
 Although the heather within the National Park is predominately found in shades of purple/red, keep an eye out for white heather, as it is considered lucky to find.

-Heathers has been used for a variety of purposes throughout history, such as flavouring for beer.
+Heather has been used for a variety of purposes throughout history, such as flavouring for beer.

 Sources: Wildflowers of Ireland